Expanding library hours with open+ access

 Expanding access with open+

-In addition to the expanded evening hours added last month at Lawrenceville, Gwinnett County is looking to install open+ at its Suwanee branch.
+In addition to the expanded evening hours added last month at Lawrenceville, Gwinnett County recently installed open+ access at its Suwanee branch.
 “We are in the early days yet,” says Pace, “but we hope to eventually expand open+ to the entire Gwinnett County Public Library system.”